exo-explore/mlx-bitnet/README.md

 ![BitNet 1.58bit Weights](images/BitNet-1.58bit-Weights.png)

-MLX implementation of the 1.58 Bit LLM from the Microsoft Research paper "The Era of 1-bit LLMs:
-All Large Language Models are in 1.58 Bits".
+Implementation of the 1.58 Bit LLM from the Microsoft Research paper "The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits" on Apple Silicon using MLX.

 [Paper link](https://arxiv.org/pdf/2402.17764.pdf)

 *Note: MLX is an array framework for machine learning research on Apple silicon.
-As a result, this model is optimised for Apple Silicon.
+This model implementation uses MLX.
 [Repo link](https://github.com/ml-explore/mlx)*

 ## OG 1 Bit BitNet